 Then we also have the Year 6 Real Junk Food project – a whole school initiative led by Year 6.
 The Sharehouse drop food off to us every Friday afternoon.
 Every week the food will vary and we all also sell anything made in Food Tech.
 The stall is set up in the playground on Friday afternoons and we open the gates 15 minutes early.
 It is led each week by the same teacher with 6 different Year 6 pupils.
 The school caretaker supports the stall as well and this makes sense as he is on the door at the end of the school day anyway.
 The stall is run as ‘pay as you feel’, and the experience has so many curriculum benefits for pupils – money, change, social skills, economic awareness… It encourages our community with healthy eating.
 The numbers of parents accessing has grown.
 One important detail is that the school’s family support worker meets earlier on Friday afternoon to look through the food with any families the school knows to be in dire need such as a family seeking asylum.

 Reflections on the process of creating Active Citizenship curriculum strands across the whole school

-Keeping the relationships going is at the heart of it – this is easy to say.
+Keeping the relationships going is at the heart of it – this is easy to say but is essential.